Mouadabdelghafouraitali/NLP_TEXT_PREPROCESSING/README.md

 # NLP_TEXT_PREPROCESSING
 Text preprocessing using NLTK, Huggingface, and spaCy libraries.

-Run the `main.py`, a list of choice will appear, select one of the following :
+Run the `main.py`, a list of choices will appear, select one of the following :

 1 - NLTK